landaetadev/XCode-FlappyFlying/README.md

 # Flappy Flying

 ## Content
-Flappy Flying, the idea of the old game Flappy Bird to learn a bit of iOS game programming.
+Flappy Flying, the idea of the old Flappy Bird game learning a bit of video game programming for iOS games.

 ## Screenshots